RoyalIcing/RoyalIcing/2023/introducing-orb.md

   I32.global value: 255

   wasm do
-    # Import the u32_to_hex_lower function from the HexConversion module.
+    # Import the u32_to_hex_lower function from the HexConversion module above.
     HexConversion.funcp(:u32_to_hex_lower)

     func set_number(value: I32) do